maheit/similar-js/README.md

 ===

-# For deep complex object comparision which includes object of objects, array of objects, araya of array, and so on.
+# For deep complex object comparision which includes object of objects, array of objects, array of arrays, and so on.

 ```